-Qsum and Qmax were the best predictors of SSYEV for the forested UPPER watershed, and Psum and Qmax were the best predictors for the TOTAL watershed.
-SSYEV is calculated from Q so it is expected that Qsum should correlate closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
-Discharge metrics were also highly correlated with SSYEV in the TOTAL watershed, suggesting discharge metrics are good predictors in both disturbed and undisturbed watersheds.
-Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual sediment load is generated (Table 6).
+Qsum and Qmax were the best predictors of SSYEV for the forested Upper watershed, and Psum and Qmax were the best predictors for the Total watershed (Figure 7, Table 6).
+SSYEV is calculated from Q so it is expected that Qsum correlated closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
+Discharge metrics were highly correlated with SSYEV in the Total watershed, suggesting they are good predictors in both disturbed and undisturbed watersheds.
+Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual SSY is generated (Table 6).

 <Table 6 here please>

-Precipitation was measured at the quarry, which may reflect precipitation characteristics more accurately in the LOWER than the UPPER watershed, and account for the lower correlation coefficients between precipitation and SSYEV_UPPER.
-SSY from the LOWER subwatershed is hypothesized to be mostly generated by hillslope erosion by sheetwash and rill formation at the quarry and on dirt roads, and agricultural plots, whereas SSY from the UPPER subwatershed is hypothesized to be mainly from channel processes and mass wasting.
+P was measured near the quarry (RG1), which may reflect precipitation characteristics more accurately in the Lower than the Upper watershed, and account for the lower correlation coefficients between SSYEV_UPPER and Psum and EI.
+SSYLOWER was hypothesized to be generated by sheetwash and rill formation at the quarry and agricultural plots, whereas SSYUPPER was hypothesized to be from channel processes and mass wasting.
 Mass wasting can contribute large pulses of sediment which can be deposited near or in the streams and entrained at high discharges during later storm events.
 Given the high correlation coefficients between SSYEV and Qmax in both watersheds, Qmax may be a promising predictor that integrates both precipitation and discharge processes.

 4.3.2.
 Effect of event size and watershed disturbance

-SSYEV from the TOTAL watershed was higher than from the UPPER watershed for the full range of measured storms with the exception of a few events that are considered outliers.
-The outlier events could be attributed to measurement error or to landslides or other mass movements in the UPPER subwatershed.
+SSYEV_TOTAL was higher than SSYEV_UPPER for the full range of measured storms with the exception of a few events.
+The outlier events could be from measurement error or mass movements in the Upper watershed.
 The separation of multi-peak storm events, storm sequence, and antecedent conditions may also play a role.
-While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, perhaps altering the water and sediment dynamics in the subsequent storm events.
+While strong seasonality is not observed in Faga’alu, low rainfall can persist for several weeks, perhaps altering water and sediment dynamics in subsequent storm events.

-All model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01).
-The Qsum-SSYEV models indicate that SSYEV from the UPPER and TOTAL watersheds converge at higher Qsum values.
+All storm metric-SSYEV model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01) (Figure 7, Table 6).
+The Qsum-SSYEV models indicate that SSYEV from the Upper and Total watersheds converge at higher Qsum values.
 Conversely, the Psum- and Qmax-SSYEV models show no change in relative contributions of SSY over the range of storm sizes (Figure 7).

 <Figure 7 here please>

-The relative contribution of SSY from the human-disturbed watershed was hypothesized to diminish with increasing storm size.
-The results from precipitation metrics and discharge metrics were contradictory.
-The relative contribution of SSYEV from the human-disturbed watershed decreases with storm size in the Qsum-SSYEV model, but the Psum- and Qmax-SSYEV models show no change in relative contributions over increasing storm size (Figure 7).
-It was hypothesized that SSYEV from undisturbed forest areas would become the dominant source for larger storm events, but the DR remains high for large storm events due to the naturally low SSYEV from natural forest areas in Faga'alu watershed.
+The relative sediment contribution from the human-disturbed watershed was hypothesized to diminish with increasing storm size, but the results from P and Q metrics were contradictory.
+The Qsum-SSYEV model shows a decrease in relative contribution, but the Psum- and Qmax-SSYEV models show no change over increasing storm size (Figure 7).
+It was hypothesized that SSYEV from undisturbed forest would become the dominant source for larger storms, but the DR remains high for large storms due to naturally low SSYEV from forest areas in Faga'alu watershed.
 This suggests that disturbed areas were not supply limited for the range of sampled storms.

-4.4 Objective 3: Estimation of annual SSY
+4.4 Estimation of annual SSY